-When Mrs. Walbert testified in Edmonson's behalf, Smallwood remarked, "Judging from your accent, you're not from Birmingham," Mrs. Walbert testified that the police "Do you dislike Officer White?" the "Yes," she replied, "He dislikes Burg argued that Edmonson "should son told Porter to "cool it" after the officers grabbed Porter from behind, the difficulties of police work, found the judge told the 18-year-old defend- THE SOUTHERN COURIER ROOM 1012, FRANK LEU BUILDING MONTGOMERY, ALABAMA 36104 PHONE: (205) 262-3572 THE SOUTHERN COURIER is published weekly by a non-profit, non-share education corporation, for the study and dissemination of accurate information about events and affairs in the field of human relations.
-Price: 10¢ per copy, \$3.50 per year in the South, \$10 per year elsewhere in the U. S., patron subscription \$25 per year used to defray the costs of printing and publication.
-Second-class postage paid at Montgomery, Alabama.
-Editor: Michael S. Lottman Associate Editor: Barbara H. Flowers Compositor: Mary L. Corbin Technician: Gloria Bradford Regional Circulation Mgrs.: George Walker, Larry D. Williams Subscription Manager: Margaret H. Dabney Cartoonist: John A. Heine Jr.

-Reporters and Photographers:
+Birmingham's Tactical Police Force.
+Edmonson's lawyer, Harvey Burg, asked that the dozen or so policemen be removed from the courtroom.
+"Their presence makes it impossible to achieve the proper relaxed atmosphere But Judge Tenant Smallwood said he didn't agree.
+"Do these men make you uncomfortable?"
+Smallwood asked, "Who might they intimidate?"
+Officers Joe Warden and Tommy White testified that Edmonson interfrom Birmingham," Mrs. Walbert testified that the police "have been very rude to us."
+"Do you dislike Officer White?" the judge asked.
+Burg argued that Edmonson "should be commended rather than convicted."
+He noted defense testimony that Edmonson told Porter to "cool it" after the officers grabbed Porter from behind. > But Smallwood, after elaborating on the difficulties of police work, found Edmonson guilty, "Due to your age," the judge told the 18-year-old defendant, "I'm only going to sentence you to five days in jail and a \$100 fine."
+The case is being appealed.
+THE SOUTHERN COURIER ROOM 1012, FRANK LEU BUILDING MONTGOMERY, ALABAMA 36104 PHONE: (205) 262-3572 THE SOUTHERN COURIER is published weekly by a non-profit, non-share education corporation, for the study and dissemination of accurate information about events and affairs in the field of human relations.
+Price: 10¢ per copy. \$3.50 per year in the South, \$10 per year elsewhere in the U. S., patron subscription \$25 per year used to defray the costs of printing and publication.
+Second-class postage paid at Montgomery, Alabama, Editor: Michael S. Lottman Associate Editor: Barbara H. Flowers Compositor: Mary L. Corbin Technician: Gloria Bradford Regional Circulation Mgrs.: George Walker, Larry D. Williams Subscription Manager: Margaret H. Dabney Cartoonist: John A. Heine Jr. Reporters and Photographers: